53947/triadblue/TRIADBLUE_PROJECT_SETUP_GUIDE.md

 1. **Never commit secrets** - All values stored in Replit Secrets
 2. **API Keys are unique per project** - Each project gets its own ConsoleBlue API key
 3. **Webhook secrets are per-project** - Different secret for each project's webhooks
-4. **AgentMail API Key is shared** - All projects use BlueLink's AgentMail key (for cost efficiency)
+4. **AgentMail API Key is shared** - All projects use ConsoleBlue's AgentMail key (for cost efficiency)
 5. **Email isolation is database-backed** - Shared inbox, project-level filtering in backend

 ---